verificarlo/verificarlo/README.md

 ## Using Verificarlo through its Docker image

 A docker image is available at https://hub.docker.com/r/verificarlo/verificarlo/.
-This image uses the latest git master version of Verificarlo and includes support for Fortran.
+This image uses the latest release version of Verificarlo and includes support for Fortran.
 It uses llvm-7 and gcc-7.

 Example of usage with Monte Carlo arithmetic: